 Homebuyers aged 18 to 35 who buy their first property worth less than €400.000 gain a transfer tax exemption of 2%.
-If you plan to buy a home over €400.000, you need to pay 2% of property transfer tax.
-The bill will be introduced on 1 April 2021.
+If you plan to buy over €400.000, you need to pay 2% of the property transfer tax.

-The housing shortage is a big problem in some Dutch cities, so by reducing the costs for first-time buyers and increasing the tax for buy to let investors, the Dutch government tries to create a more level playing field for first-time homebuyers in the Netherlands.
+The housing shortage is a big problem in some Dutch cities, so by reducing the costs for first-time buyers and increasing the tax for buy-to-let investors, the Dutch government tries to create a more level playing field for first-time homebuyers in the Netherlands.
 Simultaneously, the individuals who plan to invest in real estate pay a higher fee.
-The initial tax of buy-to-let properties increases to 8% in 2021.

-The Dutch government believes that buy to let investors and first-time homebuyers compete for the properties that belong to the same price range.
+The Dutch government believes that buy lets investors and first-time homebuyers compete for the properties that belong to the same price range.
 Hence, the government aims to encourage the starters to become homeowners in the Netherlands.

 For example, if you plan to buy a commercial property, a holiday home, or a buy-to-let property, you pay 8% from the next year.
 If you decide to move houses, you pay a transfer tax of 2 % for the second residential property.

-When you buy a home in the Netherlands, you must pay closing fees, including a transfer tax of 2%, the cost for a bank guarantee, real estate agent, notary, translator, valuation report, bank guarantee, and mortgage advice.
+When you buy a home in the Netherlands, you must pay closing fees, including a transfer tax, the cost for a bank guarantee, real estate agent, notary, translator, valuation report, bank guarantee, and mortgage advice.